 Dennis J. Slamon, M.D., Ph.D.Professor of Medicine, UCLA Department of Medicine; Director, Clinical/Translational Research at UCLA’s Jonsson Comprehensive Cancer Center; Director, Revlon/UCLA Women’s Cancer Research Program⌃

 Dennis J. Slamon, M.D., Ph.D., joined our Board in March 2014.
-Dr. Slamon has served as Director of Clinical/ Translational Research at UCLA’s Jonsson Comprehensive Cancer Center since June 1995 and has served as leader of the Revlon/UCLA Women’s Cancer Research Program at UCLA since its establishment in 1991.
-Since May 1996, Dr. Slamon has been a Professor of Medicine and Chief of the Division of Hematology/Oncology in the UCLA Department of Medicine and Executive Vice Chair for research for UCLA’s Department of Medicine.
-He also serves as Director of the medical advisory board for the National Colorectal Cancer Research Alliance, a research and fundraising organization that promotes advances in colorectal cancer, and he is member of the board of Translational Research in Oncology, a global, non-profit, academic clinical research organization.
-A 1970 B.A. honors graduate in biology from Washington & Jefferson College and a 1975 graduate of the University of Chicago’s Pritzker School of Medicine, Dr. Slamon earned his Ph.D. in cell biology that same year.
+Dr. Slamon has served as director of Clinical/ Translational Research at UCLA’s Jonsson Comprehensive Cancer Center since June 1995 and has served as leader of the Revlon/UCLA Women’s Cancer Research Program at UCLA since its establishment in 1991.
+Since May 1996, Dr. Slamon has been a professor of medicine and Chief of the Division of Hematology/Oncology in the UCLA Department of Medicine and executive vice chair for research for UCLA’s Department of Medicine.
+He also serves as director of the medical advisory board for the National Colorectal Cancer Research Alliance, a research and fund-raising organization that promotes advances in the treatment of colorectal cancer, and he is member of the board of Translational Research in Oncology, a global, non-profit, academic clinical research organization.
+Dr. Slamon was awarded the 2019 Lasker-DeBakey Clinical Medical Research Award for the development of a breast cancer drug.
+A 1970 B.A. honors graduate in biology from Washington & Jefferson College and a 1975 graduate of the University of Chicago Pritzker School of Medicine, Dr. Slamon earned his Ph.D. in cell biology that same year.
 He completed his internship and residency at the University of Chicago Hospitals and Clinics, becoming chief resident in 1978.
-One year later, he became a Fellow in the Division of Hematology/Oncology at UCLA where he currently serves on the Faculty of Medicine.
+One year later, he became a fellow in the Division of Hematology/Oncology at UCLA where he currently serves on the faculty of medicine.

-We value diverse perspectives from a broad spectrum of backgrounds, education, personalities, skill sets, experiences, and knowledge.Learn More about Diversity and Inclusion at BioMarin ⌃
+We value diverse perspectives from a broad spectrum of backgrounds, education, personalities, skill sets, experiences, and knowledge.Learn More about Diversity, Equity & Inclusion at BioMarin ⌃

 Our purpose is the patient.
 Our passion is the science.Learn More about BioMarin ⌃